Torpedo Factory Art Center / United States Naval Torpedo Station (Building Two)

 things are coming here way, we all realize that

 Location.
 38° 48.298′ N, 77° 2.411′ W. Marker is in Alexandria, Virginia.
-Marker is on North Union Street.
+Memorial is on North Union Street.
+The markers are located on each side of the North Union Street entrance doors.
 Touch for map.
-The markers are located on each side of the North Union Street entrance doors.
 Marker is at or near this postal address: 105 North Union Street, Alexandria VA 22314, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Torpedo Factory Art Center (here, next to this marker); The Civil War Comes to Alexandria (within shouting distance of this marker); Alexandria (within shouting distance of this marker); Living History (within shouting distance of this marker); Visiting Old Town (within shouting distance of this marker); Alexandria Archaeology Museum (about 300 feet away, measured in a direct line); Engin Artemel (about 300 feet away); War of 1812 (about 300 feet away).
+Torpedo Factory Art Center (here, next to this marker); The Civil War Comes to Alexandria (within shouting distance of this marker); Alexandria (within shouting distance of this marker); Plundered! (within shouting distance of this marker); Living History (within shouting distance of this marker); Visiting Old Town (within Alexandria Archaeology Museum (about 300 feet away, measured in a direct line); Engin Artemel (about 300 feet away).
 Touch for a list and map of all markers in Alexandria.

 Categories. • Arts, Letters, Music • War, World I • War, World II •